 Humanitarian financing, in its current form, is not equipped to address the number and scale of prolonged emergencies that the world is facing.
 Reforms are crucial to maximise limited funds for field programs, to ensure funding for crucial early action and to tackle longer-term goals in contexts of protracted crises.

-- World Vision’s privately funded global development portfolio is worth over USD 1 billion per year.
+- We are a privately funded global development portfolio is worth over USD 1 billion per year.
 To help protect development gains and bridge the relief-development divide, we will commit to allocate up to 20% of our development funding as a crisis modifier when our national affiliates decide this is needed to prepare and respond to humanitarian needs when disasters strike.

 Despite the increasing generosity of donors, the humanitarian finance system is unable to meet the needs from the growing number and frequency of prolonged complex crises.